-(RADIO.COM Sports) There are a number of acceptable excuses for a celebrity to miss a big press conference -- a personal matter with family, an illness or injury, some sort of massive traffic build-up or travel delay.
+There are a number of acceptable excuses for a celebrity to miss a big press conference.
+A serious personal matter with family.
+An illness or injury.
+Some sort of massive traffic build-up or travel delay.

-Because according to former NBA star Antoine Walker, a Chicago native who helped play a part in the legendary Michael Jordan's comeback to the NBA for the 2001-'02 season, that's exactly what forced Jordan to postpone a press conference.
-And not just any press conference -- it was the press conference to announce his comeback plans.
+According to longtime NBA star Antoine Walker, a Chicago native who helped to play a part in Michael Jordan's comeback to the NBA for the 2001-2002 season, that's exactly what forced Jordan to postpone a press conference.
+No, not just any press conference.
+The press conference to announce his comeback plans.

-Walker joined Patrick Peterson and Bryant McFadden on "All Things Covered" on CBS Sports to share a classic Jordan story involving his competitiveness, their friendship and just a little bit of gambling.
+Walker joined Patrick Peterson and Bryant McFadden on CBS Sports' "All Things Covered" to share a classic Michael Jordan story involving his competitiveness, their friendship and just a little bit of gambling.

 "What made it even more interesting, it was the day he actually was supposed to make his announcement he was officially coming back.
 He canceled the press conference, everything.
 We played for 36 hours, man."